BBB - A+ Rating

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Hillman were among those contributors:

-Hillman Settlers in the United States in the 17th Century
+Hillman Settlers in the 17th Century

 - Elliner Hillman, aged 33, landed in New England in 1635